ckinateder/bulletin-board/README.md

 From the root directory of this project, start the server with `python server/main.py --host <host> --port <port>`.
 Then, start the client with `python client/main.py`.
 The client will prompt you to enter your username and then for commands.
 Type `/connect <host>:<port>` to connect to the server.
-Then, you can type `/disconnect` to disconnect from the server. **For development, I made the server create a `.env` file to pass the host and port the server is on to the client.
-I'll remove it later.**
+Then, you can type `/disconnect` to disconnect from the server.

 ## Messages